“If you look for perfection, you’ll never be content.”

 Honda Accords make great cars, but apparently they make lousy COALs.

 As you can see, one overarching theme in my life has been a Quixotic search for automotive perfection.
 Indeed, I didn’t even realize it until I started penning this series many moons ago.
-After searching for perfection for years before finally finding it at the Audi dealership, who know that all you had to do was step into a Honda dealership, where it is available to everyone for about half the price?
+After searching for perfection for years before finally finding it at the Audi dealership, who know that it was available all along at your closest Honda dealership (at about half the price, to boot)?
 As Homer Simpson would say, D’oh!

 Maybe perfection is more than simply fidelity?
 Maybe there is something to this elusive quality of “character” after all?
 As a technophile, I always mocked people who prefer the “warmth” of LP records over CDs, but maybe they are on to something after all?